hirt1995/hirt1995/README.md

 ### Hi there 👋

 - 🔭 I’m currently Studying Mechanical Engieeniering
-- 🌱 I’m currently learning FullStack developing with Java and Spring
+- 🌱 I’m currently learning FullStack developing and android( Dart+Flutter) apps.
-- 👯 I’m looking to collaborate on Java and Springs backend projects
+- 👯 I’m looking to collaborate and learn about backend projects.
 - 🤔 I’m looking for help with finding my first IT job
 - 💬 Ask me about custom PCs builds
 - 📫 How to reach me: hirt1995@gmail.com